BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus.md

 Please have a look at the [Planning and Testing](https://docs.datastax.com/en/dse-planning/doc/) section in the DataStax documentation as it contains recommendations in terms of hardware and capacity.

-As described in the [architecture section](../../additional-info/architecture/index.html) the generally adopted persistence model is an EventSourced model in which the data store is used as an _append only_ store.
+As described in the @ref:[architecture section](../delta/architecture.md) the generally adopted persistence model is an EventSourced model in which the data store is used as an _append only_ store.
 This has implications to the total amount of disk used by the primary store.